UPDATED: JULY 25, 2022 | 3 MIN READ

 Tires are an essential part of your motorcycle’s suspension system.
 They help you maintain traction and control on road surfaces.

-Make sure your tires are in good condition and have no leaks, cracks, or bulges.
-Check that there are no nails, stones, or other debris in the treads and that there is sufficient air pressure in each tire.
+Ensure your tires are in good condition and have no leaks, cracks, or bulges.
+Check that there are no nails, stones, or other debris in the treads and that sufficient air pressure in each tire.

 Check their tread depth as well.
 If it’s below 4/32”, replace your tires.